PascalTheCurator/idea-120-responses-PascalTheCurator/week-02-murray-poem.md

 ![Timeline of each main characters appearances in the Marvel Cinematic Universe leading up to Avengers Endgame, forming a complicated interlaced web](avgtl.jpg)

 [A potential look into what the far future holds for the universe](https://youtu.be/uD4izuDMUQA?si=sKaZg5ULFVCEUP9K)

+I very much so focused on parts of what I read instead of what I feel some of the main messages were,
+but I also hate writing poetry, so this is the extent of what I can do.
+It was very satisfying learning some of this stuff.